 Beijing Capital International Airport

-Beijing Capital is the busiest airport in the whole of Asia.
+Beijing Capital is the busiest airport on the Asian continent.
 It is served by three terminals with world-class facilities such as the T3, which features 72 food stores.
 Terminal 3 features three sub-concourses for easy and swift passenger transportation.

 Bejing recently opened new airport Beijing Daxing International Airport

 Beijing Capital International Airport | Beijing, China | 100,011,000 passengers

 With more than 88 million passengers, Los Angeles International Airport is the third busiest airport in the world and second busiest in the United States.
 LAX is also the biggest international airport in the West Coast region of the States and is essential for connecting America with Oceania and Asia as well as serves as the hub for numerous airlines in the United States.
 Today the airport has 9 terminals and serves up to 71 airlines that fly to both international and domestic destinations.